secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Tcpdump/Tcpdump Packet Filtering.md

 - #### Piping a Capture to Grep
 	- Using `-l` in this way allowed us to examine the capture quickly and grep for keywords or formatting we suspected could be there.
 	- In this case, we used the `-l` to pass the output to `grep` and looking for any instance of the phrase `mailto:*`.
 	- This shows us every line with our search in it, and we can see the results above.
-Using modifiers and redirecting output can be a quick way to scrape websites for email addresses, naming standards, and much more.
+	- Using modifiers and redirecting output can be a quick way to scrape websites for email addresses, naming standards, and much more.
 	- We can dig as deep as we wish into the packets we captured.
 It requires a bit of knowledge of how the protocols are structured, however.
-For example, if we wanted to see only packets with the TCP SYN flag set, we could use the following command:
+	- For example, if we wanted to see only packets with the TCP SYN flag set, we could use some commands, which are shown below.
 ```shell-session
 secmancer@htb[/htb]$ sudo tcpdump -Ar http.cap -l | grep 'mailto:*'